 He probably felt pretty good as he walked off his meal, unaware of what lay ahead.
-At 45, he had wealth, power.
+At 45, he had wealth and power.
 He owned a large calico-dyeing mill and his brother, a U.S. senator, brought him even more influence.

 Death of Amasa Sprague

-At least two men set upon Amasa Sprague.
+At least two men set upon Amasa Sprague during his stroll.
 A bullet struck his right forearm, which disabled him for the beating that followed.
 His attackers struck him on both sides of the skull with a blunt instrument.

 Amasa Sprague, a stout and powerful man, struggled violently against his attackers to no avail.

-A man who probably didn't commit the murder went to trial for it.
-A jury found him guilty, a judge ordered him hanged and he was executed.
+A man who probably didn’t commit the murder went to trial for it.
+A jury found him guilty and a judge ordered him hanged.

 The Protestant elite of Rhode Island viewed the Irish-Catholic newcomers with hatred and distrust.

 The animosity was mutual.
 The Irish immigrants who worked at the Sprague mill had to live in Sprague tenements and shop at the Sprague store.
 Amasa Sprague made sure Irish entrepreneurs didn’t cut into his business.